Aktyn/world-of-players/README.md

-# world-of-players
+# World of players

-World of players - online browser game where players can use their creativity to create amazing and boundless world
+Online browser game where players can use their creativity to create amazing and boundless world